Please Join Us!

 “I am Deputy Jacob Pickett’s surviving spouse, Jen Pickett.
-It is my goal to bring to life an organization that will help others in our law enforcement family… We hope you will join our mission this year in supporting the Farinellas and in future years supporting other law enforcement families by responding like Jake.”
+It is my goal to bring to life an organization that will help others in our law enforcement family… We hope you will support our mission by helping other families and responding like Jake.”

 – Jen Pickett, Founder – Jacob Pickett Response Organization

 It is our honor to introduce you to our group, the Jacob Pickett Response Organization.

 The Jacob Pickett Response Organization, or JPRO, is a 501(c)(3) nonprofit organization devoted to assist Law Enforcement families with financial needs brought on by life’s traumatic events and to facilitate community support.